 “Technology provides meaningful data for businesses to be more efficient,” says Carol.
 “We’ve a number of clients from smaller or paper-based systems and they’ve seen the benefits within month one.” – link

-The advantages of cloud-based software don’t end there, especially in these uncertain times.
+The advantages of cloud-based software for contractors don’t end there, especially in these uncertain times.
 Social distancing is a big issue for larger contractors and many projects have been paused as a result, but integrated apps mean that operatives can use their phones to record essential information, request and record deliveries, and fill in timesheets without making physical contact.
 You can also take control of your supply chain, keep on top of your accounts and get real-time statistical information that’s ready to view anywhere at any time – something that is more valuable now than ever.

 But these strange times won’t end when the lockdown is lifted, and Carol is adamant that we should all be looking to the future – and with over 30 years of success in the construction industry, she’s no stranger to thinking ahead.
 Companies should be considering how their administrative processes need to change when we come out the other side, and directors should be looking at what will be needed when everyone gets back to work now, rather than in week one.